dfinity-side-projects/js-dfinity-radix-tree/docs/spec.md

 0x4726565 the value 'tree'
 ```

-If an other key "bin" with the value "number" is add the tree will have two nodes
+If we add another key-value with the key "bin" and the value "number" to the tree, the tree will have two nodes

 The root node will be